 Review by Frank Plowright

-When originally published as a comic in the late 1980s, the first chapter here was a decent parody, appropriating the structure of Frank Miller’s then fresh The Dark Knight Returns to produce a loose satire of that and the wave of poor quality comics appearing in the wake of Teenage Mutant Ninja Turtles.
+When originally published as a comic in the late 1980s, Gnatrat’s first outing was a decent parody.
+It appropriated the structure of Frank Miller’s then relatively fresh The Dark Knight Returns to produce a loose satire of that and the wave of poor quality comics appearing in the wake of Teenage Mutant Ninja Turtles.
 Alas time hasn’t been kind to Mark Martin’s scattershot parody, which decades removed from the newsworthiness of its source renders it rather a head scratching, surreal shaggy dog story.

 The second chapter, ‘Happy Birthday Gnatrat’ stands the test of time far better, although is more a loosely connected series of gags than any linear plot.
 Martin delivers Gnatrat’s origin in the style of Bob Kane, but sadly missing are other elements from the original comic publication including a funny introduction from “Trueman” Capote.